 Benchmarking Administrative and Support Services

 The fifth annual benchmarking report - Administrative & Support Services Benchmarking Report for the Financial Year 2013/14 - was released on 7 August 2015.
 It provides information on the cost, efficiency, and effectiveness of A&S services across the State sector.
-Results cover five A&S service functions across larger departments and crown entities over three reporting periods (Financial Years, 2010/11,2011/12, 2012/13).
-The NZ full cohort agency results for FY 2012/13 are available, along with individual agency results, including data, metrics and comparators..

 Consistent performance information across agencies gives transparency over a significant area of expenditure and provides an evidence base for assessing performance.